nayafia/lemonade-stand/README.md

 * [IssueHunt](https://issuehunt.io)
 * [The Bounties Network](https://www.bounties.network/)

-## Sponsorware (a.k.a.
-Unlocking the commons)
+## Sponsorware

-*If you'd like to open source a project but you're ensure that the community invests in its long-term maintenance, you could tell your community that you'll open source the project once you've hit a certain amount of sponsorship.*
+*If you'd like to open source a project but want to ensure that others will invest in its long-term maintenance, you could tell your community that you'll open source the project once you've hit a certain amount of sponsorship.
+(Writer Tim Carmody refers to this as ["unlocking the commons."](https://www.niemanlab.org/2019/01/unlocking-the-commons/))*

-*This is similar to [Crowdfunding (one-time)]((#crowdfunding-one-time)) described below, except that instead of funding the work in advance, you build the software from the get-go then choose whether or not to open source it depending on whether you hit your goal.*
+*This is similar to [Crowdfunding (one-time)]((#crowdfunding-one-time)) described below, except that instead of funding the work in advance, you build the software from the get-go, then choose whether or not to open source it depending on whether you hit your goal.*

 #### Pros

 * Can be recurring source of revenue after initial development, depending on how you set up the conditions of releasing the project
 * It can be a useful signal as to whether people value the package
-* Gives people immediate value – people could sponsor you and get access to the package right away
+* Gives people immediate value – people can sponsor you and get access to the package right away
 * Doesn’t restrict future potential growth of the project and upholds the spirit of open source

 #### Cons